jgarciaf106/flask-dash/README.md

 ## Remember to migrate every time you change your models

 You have to migrate and upgrade the migrations for every update you make to your models:

 ```
 $ pipenv run migrate (to make the migrations)
 $ pipenv run upgrade  (to update your databse with the migrations)
 ```
+Script available on docs/scripts reset_migrations.bash.

 # Manual Installation for Ubuntu & Mac

-⚠️ Make sure you have `python 3.6+` and `MySQL` installed on your computer and MySQL is running, then run the following commands:
+⚠️ Make sure you have `python 3.6+` and `PostgresSQL` installed on your computer and MySQL is running, then run the following commands:

 ```sh
 $ pipenv install (to install pip packages)
 $ pipenv run migrate (to create the database)
 $ pipenv run start (to start the flask webserver)
 ```

 ## Deploy to Heroku